srinivasulareddy-sacumen/jorgealmeidajr-imobprime-react./README.md

     components/ -> React Components
 ```

 ## Features

 ### Home Page

-This page is going to be public and accessed by anyone.
+The home page is going to be public and accessed by anyone.
+This feature do not require authentication by the user.

 The image below is the initial page of the application.
 You can click in the search button in the left to filter properties by some parameters.
 You can search properties available to sell or rent in the input text typing the city name or district name.
 At the right there are two buttons that change the way to see the result of search, you can choose the map format default that uses Google Maps or the grid.